kabachuha/MinecraftEcologyMod/README.md

 Ecology Mod is a Minecraft mod that makes you care about consequences of your technical development.

-The mod adds an enviromental pollution system: pollution sources and effects.
+The mod adds an environmental pollution system: pollution sources and effects.

 Tile Entities and mechanics from Minecraft produces pollution which accumulates in chunks and diffuses to the neighbours.